Tea in the United Kingdom: Tea rooms

 Tea rooms resulted from societal concerns about the working class's consumption of alcohol.
 One response to the perception of widespread dissolution was the temperance movement, which promoted tea as a healthful alternative to alcohol of any sort.
 From the 1830s many new cafes and coffeehouses opened, as a place to socialise that was not a pub or an inn.

 A waitress in a nippy uniform brings cakes to the table of customers enjoying afternoon tea at a Lyon's Corner House in London, 1942.

 In 1864 the Aerated Bread Company opened the first of what would grow to be known as A.B.C.
 Tea Shops.
 The idea came from a London-based "manageress" at ABC "who'd been serving gratis tea and snacks to customers of all classes, [and] got permission to put a commercial public tea room on the premises".
-By 1923 the A.B.C. tea shops had 250 branches, second only to J. Lyons and Co.
-Lyons Corner Houses started in 1894 and soon became the leading chain of tea rooms; their waitresses were known as "nippies" for the speed of their work.
+By 1923 the A.B.C. tea shops had 250 branches They were second only to J. Lyons and Co., whose teashops first appeared in 1894 and soon became the leading chain of teashops in Britain.
+Before the Second World War customers were served by uniformed waitresses known as 'Nippies'; after the war the teashops converted to cafeteria service.

 In 1878 Catherine Cranston opened the first of what became a chain of Miss Cranston's Tea Rooms in Glasgow, providing elegant, well-designed social venues which, for the first time, provided for well-to-do women socialising without male company.
 They proved to be widely popular.
 She engaged up-and-coming designers and became a patron of Charles Rennie Mackintosh.
 He designed the complete building of the Willow Tearooms, which featured a strikingly modern exterior and a series of interesting interior designs.
 Similar establishments became popular throughout Scotland.
 The Glasgow Willow Tearooms building was fully restored between 2014 and its reopening in July 2018.